 1. Who is the International Geography Bee’s US Division meant for?

 Any primary or secondary student with an interest in geography is welcome to compete.
-Students must be enrolled in a primary or secondary school and not have already graduated high school at the time they take the Qualifying Exam.
-Students who graduate between the time they take the Exam and the next IGB US National championships may still compete at the next Regional Championships, as well as at the subsequent IGB World Championships.
+Students must be enrolled in a primary or secondary school or homeschooled and not have already graduated high school at the time they take the Qualifying Exam.

 2. Which age divisions can students compete in?

--Junior Varsity (open to any student born on or after July 1, 2001)
+-Junior Varsity (open to any student born on or after July 1, 2006 and attending high school.
+Middle school students are allowed to play up.)

--Middle School (open only to students in 7th or 8th grade, or homeschoolers lacking a formal grade who were born between October 1, 2002 and September 30, 2004)
+-8th grade (open only to students in 8th grade, or homeschoolers lacking a formal grade who were born between October 1, 2007 and September 30, 2008)

 3. If I am a citizen of a country where I do not live or attend school, can I compete in the division that corresponds to the country of my citizenship?
 Can I compete in multiple divisions?